High Sofas, Chairs and Loveseats

 (But you shouldn't sit on a desk chair or dining chair of a certain height, with thin padding, and think that our standard support would feel that high; the sitter, especially if a heavier person, would sink down into our thick cushions more than when sitting on furniture that has thin cushioning.)

-The sofa on the right was made with a frame that's 2" higher than standard (in addition to having the 4"-higher back), which is fine for taller people.
-The shortest person on this sofa is 5'9" tall.
+The sofa on the right was made with a frame that's 2" higher than standard (in addition to having the 4"-higher back).
+This option is fine for taller people (the shortest person on this sofa is 5'9" tall.), but even short people who have difficulty getting up from a sofa or chair often like one of our higher height options also.

-We can make the frame of any model higher for charges as follows (for less-expensive ways to raise the seat height, see farther down this page): Up to 3" higher: $175 for the first exposed-wood frame ($320 if a sectional) or $400 for a Custom 05 model ($580 if sectional), and $60 for each additional frame in the same design.
-More than 3" higher: Quoted on request.
+We can make the frame of any model higher for charges as follows (for less-expensive ways to raise the seat height, see farther down this page): Up to 3" higher: $175 for the first exposed-wood frame ($350 if a sectional) or $400 for a Custom 05 model ($580 if sectional), and $110 for each additional frame in the same design.
+3 1/2" to 6" higher: Add $110 to any of the above amounts.

 If you can come to our showroom, we could put various blocks under a chair to find how much higher you might want a seat.
-If you want to make a determination at home, you could measure the distance from the floor to the underside of your upper leg, but bear in mind that you would sink into the seat cushion at least an inch (with our extra-firm cushions) and more than that with our standard or semi-firm cushions.
+If you want to make a determination at home, you could measure the distance from the floor to the underside of your upper leg, but bear in mind that you would sink into the seat cushion at least an inch (with our extra-firm cushions) and two or three inches with our semi-firm or standard (medium) cushions.
+Also, we have a sample seat that we can send out to you that can be put up on risers of different heights to determine the ideal height for you.
+You would be expected to pay only part of the shipping charge -- a total of $40 for customers in Eastern and Central time zones, or $80 in Mountain and Pacific zones, payable in advance, and the charge is creditable toward the cost of an order placed.

 This loveseat and ottoman were made 3" higher than normal (along with a 4"-higher back, and extra-firm cushions), for a tall customer.